 Whole life insurance is a bundled product meaning you cannot see the cost of the life insurance or any other expenses very much like a bank CD.
 A whole life policy provides a very attractive internal rate of return (net to all the costs and expenses) of approximately 4 to 5% NET over the long term period, usually 20 years or more.
 So, there are no more sleepless nights worrying about whether the stock market is up or down.
 Whole life insurance also gives you the peace of mind that life insurance will always be there as long as guaranteed premiums are paid.

 Asking the right questions and carefully selecting the right insurance will not only prevent financial turmoil, it will also help you to create substantial wealth for you and your loved ones.
-If you own a Variable Universal Life Insurance (the policy with a stock market component) we strongly suggest you review it and ask your insurance company to provide you an “In-force Illustration” with conservative rate of return (4 to 6%) and with guaranteed maximum expenses.
+If you own a Variable Universal Life Insurance (the policy with a stock market component) we strongly suggest you review it and ask your insurance company to provide you an “In-force Illustration” with conservative rate of return (6%) and with guaranteed maximum expenses.
 If you need any further help, please call (877) 972-3262 or contact us.